The Best Chef’s Knife for Most Cooks

 Why recommend one knife rather than a whole set?
 The answer is simple: You only need one.
 Mark Bittman, renowned cooking advice columnist for the New York Times and author of “How to Cook Everything,” wrote a column in 2007 about what you really need to have a complete kitchen.
 (This is a must-read for cooks of all skill levels.)
 In it, he lists only three types of knives: an 8-inch chef’s knife, a $3 paring knife and a bread knife.
 A good paring knife is essential for smaller tasks like peeling, but they’re almost literally a dime a dozen at this point, so there’s really no point in stressing over which is the best.
 Bread knives are necessary for cutting, well, bread.
 But with these knives, it’s really the jagged serration that does most of the work so it’s not essential to get the sharpest tool possible.
 The chef’s knife however, is a totally different animal.
 It needs to be a good one.

 Our pickX50CrMoV15 steel: the same high-carbon, stain resistant steel you’d find in much more expensive knives like the Wusthof Classic, but for a much lower price.
 You also get a textured Fibrox handle, which is easy to grip, even when wet.
 It’s also dishwasher safe, although I wouldn’t recommend running it, or any other knife, through a dishwasher.
-The extreme heat and harsh detergent can negatively affect the heat treatment on the blade.
+Chad Ward writes in An Edge in the Kitchen: “Don’t put your knives in the dishwasher.
+The heat may damage the handles and the edges will bang against other cutlery or plates.”
 Worst case scenario, if you do manage to totally screw it up, the Victorinox comes with a lifetime warranty.

 In most categories it’s difficult to find reviews of budget-oriented gear, but apparently knives are the exception.
 The Victorinox stood out as the knife to beat.